scalacenter/scaladex/CONTRIBUTING.md

 The `contrib.git` repository is read-only for the Scaladex application (users can write on it, on Github).

 Data of the `[scaladex-index.git]` repository are written *only* by Scaladex.
 This repository contains the POMs and project information added by users (e.g. keywords).

 ## Bintray Data Pipeline

 If you want to update the data:

-The entry point is at [BintrayPipeline.scala](/data/src/main/scala/ch.epfl.scala.index.data/bintray/BintrayPipeline.scala)
+The entry point is at [data/Main.scala](/data/src/main/scala/ch.epfl.scala.index.data/Main.scala)

-### List Poms
+### List Poms / Sbt

 This step will search on Bintray for artifact containing `_2.10`, `_2.11`, `_2.12`.
 Bintray contains jcenter, it's a mirror of maven central.

 You will need a premium Bintray account.

 ```
-set javaOptions in reStart ++= Seq("-DBINTRAY_USER=XXXXXXX", "-DBINTRAY_PASSWORD=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX")
+set javaOptions in reStart ++= Seq(
+  "-DBINTRAY_USER=XXXXXXX",
+  "-DBINTRAY_PASSWORD=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
+)
-data/reStart list /path/to/contrib /path/to/index`
+data/reStart list
+data/reStart download-sbt-plugins
 ```

 ### Download